kk-swami/notes/git/git.md

 changes in source during software development

 [The book](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) provides a nice description on local version control, centralized version control and finally distributed version control systems

+SVN, CVS, Subversion, Perforce are centralized version control systems where a single centralized repository serves as a communication hub between developers, and collaboration happens by passing changesheets between the developers local repo and the centralized repo
+The downside of this is that if the centralized repo is down for some reason, or corrupted, chaos happens

+Examples of distrubuted version control systems are git, mercurial, bazaar, darcs
+In this, clients don't store just the latest snapshot of files, but mirror the entire history of the repo (every clone is a full backup of all the data).
+Thus , if if any server dies, the entire history stays on every other client repo.
+Another advantage is that working with several remote repos at the same time with the same project is possible
+A third advantage is that it is blazingly fast as it does not need to communicate with the centralized server much

-Compared to other version control systems like CVS, subversion, etc, while these other VCS store files, and changes made to each file over tim (delta-based); git thinks of data as a series of snapshots of a file system (a stream of snapshots).
+Compared to other centralized or distributed version control systems like CVS, subversion, bazaar, etc, while these other VCS store files, and changes made to each file over tim (delta-based); git thinks of data as a series of snapshots of a file system (a stream of snapshots).
 Every time a commit is done, a snapshot of all files are taken and a reference to the snapshot is stored (of course, for efficiency, if some files are not changed from the previous commit, just a link to the previous file is stored) [2](2)

 # How does Git work